RevenueCat/react-native-purchases/e2e-tests/MaestroTestApp/README.md

 ## Dependencies

+This app is part of the `react-native-purchases` Yarn workspace.
+It uses the same local dependency mechanism as `examples/purchaseTesterTypescript`:
+- **Babel module-resolver** aliases `react-native-purchases` and `react-native-purchases-ui` imports to the SDK source directories
+- **Metro watchFolders** allows the bundler to access files outside the app's project root
+- **Metro exclusionList** prevents duplicate peer dependency resolution between the app and the SDK's own `node_modules`

-`react-native-purchases` and `react-native-purchases-ui` are referenced as local `file:` dependencies so the E2E tests always exercise the code on the current branch, not a published npm version.
+This ensures E2E tests always exercise the code on the current branch, not a published npm version.